torwart/party/README.md

 - [.git](https://github.com/torwart/party/blob/master/plugins/git.py): an easy to use git client for your partyfiles
 - [.brew](https://github.com/torwart/party/blob/master/plugins/brew.py): an easy to use homebrew client for your partyfiles (**OSX only**)
 - [.apt](https://github.com/torwart/party/blob/master/plugins/apt.py): an easy to use apt-get client for your partyfiles (**UNIX only**)
+- [.get](https://github.com/torwart/party/blob/master/plugins/git.py): an easy to use download client for your partyfiles

 ## Known Issues